vectordotdev/content-old/posts/python-decorators.md

 # Logging to the Cloud

-Writing your logs to a hosted log aggregation service seriously makes your life easier, so you can focus your time on what’s important.
+Writing your logs to a hosted log aggregation service makes your life easier, so you can focus on building better software, not debugging.

 Disclaimer: I’m a current employee @ Timber.
 This section is entirely optional, but I sincerely believe that logging to the cloud will make your life easier (and you can try it for completely free).